Have your Veterinarian give vaccines to your horse.

 - You can trust the source.
-For years and years, I worked in Veterinary medicine.
+For years and years, I worked in veterinary medicine.
 The rule was that when vaccines arrived in the clinic, they are immediately opened.
-They are packed with ice packs and styrofoam to remain cold.
-(Lots and manufacturers and numbers and records are also tracked and recorded.)
-If, for any reason, they were not cold, they were immediately sent back.
+They are packed with ice packs and styrofoam to remain cold during transit.
+Lot numbers and manufacturers information and records are also tracked and recorded.
+If for any reason, the vaccines were not cold when we opened them, they were immediately sent back.
 No questions asked.
-Such is the case for every Professional Veterinary practice.
-Horse Vet trucks also have fridges on board to keep the vaccines safe.
+Such is the case for every professional veterinary practice.
+Horse vet trucks also have fridges on board to keep the vaccines safe.

-Bonus is your Vet is cool enough to have awesome nail polish.
+Bonus if your vet is cool enough to have awesome nail polish.

 - When you buy vaccines from the feed store or online, you have no way to know if the box was left outside too long, the delivery guy was late, the fridge is at the correct temp, too much room for error.
-I’m not placing blame or passing judgement or saying anything negative.
+I’m not placing blame or passing judgment or saying anything negative.
 I like to leave the medical stuff to the medical pros.
-Same reason I’m not getting my shavings, farm supplies, grooming supplies from the Vet’s office!
+Same reason I’m not getting my shavings, farm supplies, grooming supplies from the vet’s office.
 Everyone has a specialty.

-- Your Veterinarian will have life saving medications with them in case your horse has an adverse reaction.
-Adverse vaccine reactions range from “meh” to “death”.
+- Your veterinarian will have life-saving medications with them in case your horse has an adverse reaction.
+Adverse vaccine reactions range from “eh” to “death”.
 They can happen at any age, regardless of any previous vaccination history.
-A past with not even a fever does not mean this year will be the same for your horse.
-If your Veterinarian is administering vaccinations, he will also be able to intervene if anaphylaxis sets in.
-(In a nutshell, anaphylaxis happens when your horse’s entire insides start to swell.
-Super bad.)
+So, years past with not even a fever does not mean this year will be the same for your horse.
+If your veterinarian is administering vaccinations, he will also be able to intervene if anaphylaxis sets in.
+In a nutshell, anaphylaxis happens when your horse’s entire insides start to swell.
+Super bad.
 You can learn more about vaccine reactions here.

 Some vaccines are sub q, others are IM!

-- Your Veterinarian knows what to give and when to give it.
+- Your veterinarian knows what to give and when to give it.
 I did a cursory search on some of the larger horse supply sites and the choices are overwhelming.
 There must be at least 20 variations of the flu/rhino combo alone.
-Your Veterinarian can determine the best vaccines to give for your horse’s age, medical history, and location.
-Your Veterinarian can help you stagger, pre-medicate, and monitor your horse after vaccination.
-Your Veterinarian is also the best person to track when vaccinations are due.
-I know that I can barely remember to brush my hair in the morning, much less when the boys last received their shots!
+Your veterinarian can determine the best vaccines to give for your horse’s age, medical history, and location.
+Your veterinarian can help you stagger, pre-medicate, and monitor your horse after vaccination.
+Your vet is also the best person to track when vaccinations are due.
+I know that I can barely remember to brush my hair in the morning, much less when the boys last received their shots.